wp-plugins/ifs-seo-simple/readme.txt

 = Do the ideas from Guus work =

-No clue, but nobody really knows how Google ranks sites, not even the Google engineers as one may presume everything is automated.
+We don't know, but nobody really knows how Google ranks sites, not even the Google engineers as one may presume everything is automated.

 == Screenshots ==

 No screenshots needed.
 Just standard Wordpress.

 == Changelog ==

+= 1.1 =
+* No fixes yet

 = 1.0 =
 * Fixed configuration link in main text.